top of page

 43. Peter F. Gallagher

-Peter F. Gallagher is the number one ranked global thought leader in change management on Thinkers360 (2020 through 2025) and a top four Global Leadership Guru.
-Through his firm, Leadership of Change, Peter advises boards, CEOs, and executive teams on transforming leadership alignment and accountability during organisational change.
+Peter F. Gallagher has been ranked the number one global thought leader in change management on Thinkers360 for multiple consecutive years.
+Through his firm Leadership of Change, Peter advises boards, CEOs, and executive teams on transforming leadership alignment and accountability during organisational change.

 Specialties: Change management, change leadership, organisational transformation, leadership alignment